 - Watch for allergic reactions.
-If you have allergies or sensitive skin then you are more likely to have an allergic reaction.
+If you have allergies or sensitive skin, then you are more likely to have an allergic reaction.
 You may be allergic to fragrances or other ingredients in the cosmetics, such as rosin (a substance from trees), nickel, or lanolin.
 You may have tearing, itching, or red eyes, as well as swelling and flaking of the eyelids.
 Nail polish can also cause eyelid reactions if you touch your eyes.
 Stop using the makeup if you have these problems.
 If the symptoms do not go away, call your doctor.

 - Do not share makeup.
 Stay away from shared-use tester cosmetics found at cosmetic counters in many stores.
 Sharing lipstick, for example, could spread cold sores.

 - Throw away old makeup.
 Although old makeup will probably not cause any harm, replace cosmetics that are past their expiration date.
 For example, manufacturers usually recommend discarding mascara two to four months after purchase.
 Also, if makeup changes consistency or smells bad, throw it out.

 - Do not use eye makeup if you have an eye infection.
 Also, throw away any eye makeup you were using when the infection started.
 You could get frequent conjunctivitis (infection of the outer part of the eyeball) due to contamination.